-Destroying the conditions on Earth for life as know it violates this duty of stewardship.
+Destroying the conditions for much life on earth violates this duty of stewardship.
 It is from these beginnings that Judaism has evolved the notion of a religious responsibility for humans to care for creation.

 Central practices

 Some of the central practices of Jewish tradition relate to cherishing and protecting the natural environment.
 Often they are hidden in plain sight in the daily rituals that define Judaism.